cloudresumechallenge/projects/projects/oracle-cloud/cloud-resume-challenge.md

 Create a second GitHub repository for your website code.
 Create GitHub Actions such that when you push new website code, the Object Storage bucket automatically gets updated.  *Important note: DO NOT commit OCI keys or fingerprints to source control!
 Bad hats will find them and use them against you!*

 ## 15. Blog post
-Finally, in the text of your resume, you should link a short blog post describing some things you learned while working on this project.
+Finally, you should write a short blog post describing some things you learned while working on this project.
 [LinkedIn](https://www.linkedin.com/feed/) is a nice place to publish if you don't have your own blog.

+Congratulations on completing the OCI Cloud Resume Challenge!
+I encourage you to keep learning and find new ways to utilize your Cloud and DevOps skills.